The Entrance

 The labour market performance in The Entrance lags significantly behind most other regions nationally

-Conversely, professional & technical services show lower representation at 3.3% compared to the regional average of 11.5%.
-The area offers limited local employment opportunities.
-Over a 12-month period ending September 2025, employment increased by 1.7%, labour force by 2.6%, leading to an unemployment rise of 0.8 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.1% and unemployment rising by 0.2 percentage points.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03%, with the state unemployment rate at 3.9%.
-National forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to The Entrance's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+However, professional & technical services show lower representation at 3.3% compared to the regional average of 11.5%.
+Limited local employment opportunities are indicated by the working population count versus resident population.
+Over a 12-month period ending in September 2025, employment increased by 1.5%, labour force by 2.5%, resulting in an unemployment rise of 0.9 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1% and unemployment rose by 0.2 percentage points.
+National employment forecasts from May-25 suggest a 6.6% expansion over five years and 13.8% over ten years for The Entrance, based on industry-specific projections applied to its current employment mix.

 Frequently Asked Questions - Employment